-• Category 2 (tactical-grade autonomous navigation): Low C-SWAP Q-INS measuring acceleration, rotation rate, and/or magnetic field, aimed at the implementation of chipscale sensors based on nitrogen vacancies in diamonds or on warm atomic vapours (including nuclear magnetic resonance), for applications e.g. in small satellites, UAVs, and autonomous transport.
+• Category 2: Low C-SWAP Q-INS measuring acceleration, rotation rate, and/or magnetic field, aimed at the implementation of chip-scale sensors based on nitrogen vacancies in diamonds or on warm atomic vapours (including nuclear magnetic resonance), for applications e.g. in small satellites, UAVs, and autonomous transport.

-Proposals should describe and present Q-INSs that have a plausible path to in-field demonstration by the end of Phase 2.
+Proposals should describe and present Q-INSs that have a plausible path to in-field demonstration by the end of Phase 2 (TRL 8).
+Proposals should be at least able to demonstrate systems at TRL 4.
 Successful proposals will move to Phase 1.

-Expected Outcomes of Phase 1 - Feasibility and System Design Projects should deliver (common to both Categories):
+Expected Outcomes of Phase 1 - Feasibility and System Design

+Projects should deliver (common to both Categories):

-- 1. Working prototype system. - 2.
+- 1. Working prototype system.
+This ensures that Phase 1 delivers tangible outputs beyond planning documents - 2.
 Industrialisation roadmap clearly defining scalable production and deployment milestones.
-The roadmap should include at least the following: - o Detailed Q-INS architecture based on quantum sensing techniques hybridised with classical IMUs. - o Feasibility assessment of SWaP, environmental resilience, and real-world integration. - o An initial assessment of dependencies on non-EU suppliers of critical components and proposal of effective mitigation measures in view of a sovereign value chain. - o Potential list of end-users to capture system requirements and use-case constraints.
+The roadmap should be validated in conjunction with the Public Financial Institution requirements, including performance milestones, risk assessments, and commercialization timelines, and should include at least the following: - o Detailed Q-INS architecture based on quantum sensing techniques hybridised with classical IMUs. - o Feasibility assessment of SWaP, environmental resilience, and real-world integration. - o An initial assessment of dependencies on non-EU suppliers of critical components and proposal of effective mitigation measures in view of a sovereign value chain. - o Potential list of end-users to capture system requirements and use-case constraints. - 3.
+Detailed financial viability assessments, identifying potential revenue models, commercialization pathways, and criteria for unlocking private investment during subsequent phases. - 4.
+An application strategy identifying target sectors and detailing how the proposed systems will deliver quantifiable improvements over alternative solutions.